QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

   * Disable access to internet if not required
 </div><div>

-* Configure Windows systems TCP/IP parameters to optimize performance and security (see [Active Directory](/operating-systems/windows/active-directory/index.md#configure-tcpip-parameters))
+* Configure Windows systems TCP/IP parameters to optimize performance and security (see [Active Directory - TCP/IP](/operating-systems/windows/active-directory/index.md#configure-tcpip-parameters))
 * See attacks and mitigation in [Network Architecture](/networking/architecture/index.md)
 </div></div>